crate/cratedb-toolkit/doc/install.md

 ## Container

 Alternatively, use a container image from GHCR.
 Use `ghcr.io/crate/cratedb-toolkit` for the default toolset.
-To use the "ingest" image (which includes the `io-ingest` extras and the ingestr-based I/O adapters), use `ghcr.io/crate/cratedb-toolkit-ingest`.
-The default image does not include these extras or drivers.
+The "ingest" image `ghcr.io/crate/cratedb-toolkit-ingest` is a slimmer variant carrying the `io-ingest` extra that additionally bundles a task scheduler (Supercronic) for running periodic ingest jobs.

 Run with Docker or Podman.
 ```shell